AdaCore/spark2014/docs/lrm/source/subprograms.rst

 #.
 A ``global_specification`` that is a ``global_list`` is shorthand for a
    ``moded_global_list`` with the ``mode_selector`` Input.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 SS an unmoded global_list is shorthand for Input

 #.
 A ``global_item`` is *referenced* by a subprogram if:

    * It denotes an input or an output of the subprogram, or;